 Argan oil shampoo is great for revitalizing hair, promoting hair growth and increasing hair thickness.
 It can make the hair shiny and soft and reduce brittleness.
 The best part about an argan oil shampoo is that you can use it like any other shampoo.

 Squeeze a coin-sized amount of the shampoo on your palms and rub it into your scalp and along the length of your hair.
 Work up a lather and then rinse the shampoo with cool water.
 Use the shampoo once in two days to nourish and improve the appearance of your hair.

 2. Argan Oil Leave-In Conditioner

-An argan oil conditioner is ideal for hair growth.
+This conditioning oil is ideal for hair growth and hair rejuvenation.
 You can use pure argan oil as a leave-in conditioner.
 It is effective and chemical-free.